facephi/sdk-web-examples/examples/angular/v18/sdk-angular-onboarding/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Widget Customisation in Angular 20
+## Widget Customisation in Angular 18

-> [!IMPORTANT]
-> It is important to correctly configure the encapsulation of styles in the framework/component.
-For example, adding the encapsulation to the component file that renders the widget is required in Angular 20.
+With the latest releases, the Selphi and SelphID Widgets can be customized with the following [CSS variables](https://docs.identity-platform.io/docs/SDK_Web/Web_Components/3.0.x/Components/SDKProvider/provider-Customization#styling-customization) applied to the facephi-sdk-provider tag.